LAW 1508 - International Law

 Students will be required to answer three short essay questions on issues raised through the course.
 Further assignment instructions will be posted on MyUni.
 DUE DATE: Monday, beginning of Week 6 at 2.00pm.

-This assessment item will be redeemable on the basis that students achieve a grade of 45%, or a bona fide effort as assessed by the course coordinator.
+This assessment item will be redeemable on the basis that students make a bona fide effort as assessed by the course coordinator.

 Examination (65% or 95%, compulsory)